ellakoa/postcard-poem/content/posts/kaleidoscope-of-butterflies.md

 alt: "111"
 poem: |
   The slopes are adrift with grasses that quiver
-  The slightest breeze sends them adither
+  The slightest breeze sends them a dither
   Fragrant flowers amass on the slopes
   Waiting patiently for their butterfly hosts.

-  Weaving trails across the Downs rivers of white meander around,
+  Weaving trails across the Downs rivers of white meander around.
   On paths of chalk, tread slow, tread light,
   Inhale and delight in a majestic sight.

   As the sun's heat kisses the ground
-  The Downs are alive, movement abounds.
+  The Downs come alive, movement abounds.

   Glimpse flashes of flight
   in the bright morning light.